tarjxvf/metasmc/doc/README.md

 15	0	17	25	1	17	25
 ```

 The following is a profile of another 15 fragments.
 These reads are sampled from two subpopulations.
-The size of second subpopulation is half of first subpopulation.
 Fragment 7-11 are sampled from second subpopulation (subpopulation 1) and other reads are sampled from first subpopulation (subpopulation 0).
-The first 8 fragments
-are sequenced by two reads.
+The first 8 fragments are sequenced by two reads.
 For example, the first fragment contains two reads, one ranges from 8 to 14 and another ranges from 10 to 16.

 ```
-reference.fasta
-25,15
-2,0.5
+reference.fasta,0
+2,9,6
 1	0	8	16	2	8	14	10	16
 2	0	0	8	2	0	6	2	8
 3	0	8	16	2	8	14	10	16